-The Vermont Department of Health recommends that people limit their consumption of some fish caught in Vermont.
+The Vermont Department of Health recommends that some people limit consumption of some fish caught in Vermont.
 These advisories are based on tests of fish caught in Vermont waters and scientific information about the harmful effects of mercury and, in the case of large lake trout in Lake Champlain and all fish in the Hoosic River, PCBs (polychlorinated biphenyls).